GPT-5.2 ProBatch 2

 2. 2Enumerate the smallest set of live models (3 is a recurring Brenner number, but the point is: small).

-3. 3Derive a forbidden pattern / invariant that one model requires.
+3. 3Derive a / invariant that one model requires.

 4. 4Pick the experimental object that makes that invariant easiest to read out.